-Now when a SNAP application is approved the client is issued a plastic "Cardinal Card" that looks like a credit card and works like a debit card.
-The benefits are deposited to an account by the state of Virginia which is accessed via a credit card/debit card machine at the checkout line in the grocery store.
+Now when a SNAP application is approved the client is issued a plastic Electronic Benefits Transfer (EBT) card that looks like a credit card and works like a debit card.
+The Commonwealth of Virginia deposits the benefits to an account which is accessed via a credit card/debit card machine at the checkout line in the grocery store.

 An authorized representative of a SNAP card holder will receive a separate card and has unlimited access to the account.

 What can be bought with an EBT card?

 You can use the EBT card (or SNAP) to buy food or seeds and plants to grow food in your home garden.
 You cannot use SNAP to buy:

 - Hot foods ready for immediate consumption or foods to be eaten on the store premises

 - Pet foods

 - Soap or paper products or other non-food items

 Using the EBT card at the store

 - Know your balance before you go shopping